Nonminimal infrared gravitational reheating in light of ACT observation: Comparing perturbative and infrared reheating

 To this end, let us briefly state the peculiar feature (dominance of perturbative prediction over the non-perturbative) observed in Fig.(\ref{comparisonfig}), particularly in the coupling range $1/6<\xi<\xi_{\rm cri}$.
 As stated earlier, infrared instability is expected to be suppressed around the conformal value $\xi\gtrsim 1/6$, and becomes stronger only for larger values of $\xi \gtrsim\xi_{\rm cri}$, beyond which the energy spectrum becomes red-tilted.
 The moment the spectrum becomes red tilted, one naturally expects the total energy budget to be dominated by the super-horizon mode.
 This is when all the solid curves corresponding to the contribution from the infrared modes start to show an upward trend with increasing $\xi >\xi_{\rm cri}$ becoming stiff, surpassing the contribution from that of the perturbative sub-horizon contribution.

-As stated, we further compare the contribution calculated in Jordan and Einstein frames in Fig.(\ref{comparisonfigJorEin}).
-It clearly shows that in the Einstein frame, the conformal behavior of a massless scalar field is lost and giving rise to a non-vanishing production in the time-dependent background at $\xi = 1/6$.
-Whereas such production is indeed vanishing in the Jordan frame, as expected.
-This indicates a notable departure of the Einstein frame prediction from the Jordan frame and establishes the non-equivalence of these two frames in the context of perturbative reheating predictions.
-It is interesting to explore such non-equivalence further in the quantum regime.

 Our analysis so far, therefore, indicates that by increasing the $\xi$ value, we can increase the radiation temperature as high as $10^{15}$ GeV, and the infrared modes solely contribute to that high reheating temperature.
 Note that the origin of such a high temperature is due to the infrared divergent energy spectrum, particularly for $\wre >1/3$.
-However, in the subsequent sections, we shall see that from the observational perspective, this IR divergent energy spectrum, particularly at the large (CMB) scales, often becomes problematic and is tightly constrained by observational bounds, like the tensor-to-scalar ratio, and the isocurvature constraint.
-Following our recent work \cite{Chakraborty:2024rgl}, we now derive the constraints on $\xi$ in light of the latest \textit{Planck}, ACT, DESI, and BICEP/Keck combined (P+ACT+LB+BK18) bound on tensor-to-scalar ratio and isocurvature at the CMB scale provided in \cite{ACT:2025tim, ACT:2025fju}.
-The constraints on $\xi$ will anyway constrain the present infrared reheating dynamics.
+However, in the subsequent sections, we shall see that from the observational perspective, this IR divergent energy spectrum, particularly at the large (CMB) scales, often becomes problematic and is tightly constrained by observational bounds, like the tensor-to-scalar ratio and the isocurvature constraint.
+We now derive the constraints on $\xi$ in light of the latest \textit{Planck}, ACT, DESI, and BICEP/Keck combined (P+ACT+LB+BK18) bound on tensor-to-scalar ratio and isocurvature at the CMB scale provided in \cite{ACT:2025tim, ACT:2025fju}.
+The constraints on $\xi$ will, anyway, further constrain the present infrared reheating dynamics.
+This is the subject of our subsequent discussion.